 Fisher Investments Books

 Fisher Investments CEO Ken Fisher has been writing financial literature for decades.
 His writing career debuted in 1984 when he began writing Forbes’ Portfolio Strategy column, quickly followed by the publication of his first book, Super Stocks, which introduced the price-to-sales ratio—a revolutionary concept at the time, but now a staple in finance curriculum.
-Since, Ken Fisher has authored 10 additional books, including 4 New York Times bestsellers.
+Since, Ken Fisher has authored 11 books, including 4 New York Times bestsellers.

 Ken's father, Philip Fisher, was one of the most influential investors of all time.
 His investment classic, Common Stocks and Uncommon Profits (1958), was the first investment book ever to make the New York Times bestseller list and remains in print today.

 Fisher Investments has carried on the legacy of producing unique, meaningful financial literature.
 In 2007, John Wiley & Sons and Fisher Investments teamed up to create Fisher Investments Press with the goal of educating investors—from novices to professionals—on global markets, investment strategy and more.
 The Fisher Investments On series analyzes the 11 primary investment sectors, including Energy, Technology and Health Care.
 Other Fisher Investments Press titles cover global investing and behavioral finance.